 First, assemble the PBM chamber as outlined in the text protocol [1].
 Place the slide into the designated space, use tweezers to push it down and left [2].
 Place the silicon gasket on top, making sure that it is well aligned with the lower part of the PBM chamber [3].
 Then, close the chamber and tighten the screws diagonally [4].

 MED: Talent assembles the PBM chamber.
-Any action in this process can be filmed for this shot .
+Any action in this process can be filmed for this shot takes the slide out of the Coplin jar and wipes the edges and non-DNA side with the fine wipe.

 MED/CU: Talent places the slide into the designated space, and pushes it down and left.